carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 You can then ask each learner to share their name, pronouns, and institution or location verbally, or have them type it in the chat.
 On Zoom, learners can adjust their screen name to reflect their preferred name and pronouns.

 #### Do an Ice Breaker activity
 This can be combined with introductions, above, or done as a separate activity.
 Either way, an ice-breaker will do more than warm up your audience -- it is also an important opportunity to teach your learners how to interact during your workshop.
-Everyone can practice raising hands, muting and unmuting, typing in a collaborative document, and anything else you'd like them to try.
+Everyone can practice raising hands, muting and unmuting, typing in a collaborative document, and anything else you would like them to try.

 With a large workshop, even a short prompt can take a while!
 For best results, keep it simple.